o3de/o3de.org/content/docs/user-guide/features/components/development/behavior-context.md

 Properties access data and can be global properties or class properties\.
 Each property must have a unique name for its scope\.
 As is customary, a property has getter and setter methods\.
 If you don't provide a setter method for a property, the property is read only\.
 If you don't provide a getter method, the property is write only\.

-Lumberyard does support global functions, member functions, and Lambda functions as property getters and setters\.
+O3DE does support global functions, member functions, and Lambda functions as property getters and setters\.

-Lumberyard provides macros that you can use to wrap a class value\.
+O3DE provides macros that you can use to wrap a class value\.
 You can use `BehaviorValueProperty(&value)` to implement getter and setter methods, or you can implement them individually by using `BehaviorValueGetter` and `BehaviorValueSetter`\.
 These macros implement Lambda functions for those values\.
 When the state of your object is modified, you might have to perform operations other than simply setting the value\.
 For this reason, it is a best practice to always implement your getters and setters\.
 You can always change your implementation later\.

 ### Constant {#component-entity-system-behavior-context-constants}